elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-09-07-cs3230-lecture-5-greedy-algorithms.md

 Steps:
-1. Define distance measure dist from any possible solution to a positive number that indicated the distance from greedy solution
+1. Define distance measure (Distance from the greedy solution) dist from any possible solution to a positive number that indicated the distance from greedy solution
-	- For any solution S, dist(S) = 0 if and only if S = G
+	- For any solution S, dist(S) = 0 if and only if S = G: This means that S is the greedy solution
 	- dist takes finitely many possible values for any valid solution

+> Intuitively far from greedy => Far from optimum

 2. Given any optimum solution O, different from G, find another solution O* such that
 	- Either f(O*) < f(O)
     - or f(O*) = f(O) and dist(O*) < dist(O)